opencontainers/runc/docs/cgroup-v2.md

 # cgroup v2

-runc supports cgroup v2 (unified mode) experimentally since v1.0.0-rc91.
+runc fully supports cgroup v2 (unified mode) since v1.0.0-rc93.

 To use cgroup v2, you might need to change the configuration of the host init system.
 Fedora (>= 31) uses cgroup v2 by default and no extra configuration is required.